Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Creating Access Menu with Tree View Control

-The Microsoft Access Project Menu, when finished with the Tree View Control, will look like the Image given below.
+The Microsoft Access Project Menu, after completing the Tree View Control, will resemble the image shown below.

-The Image above shows the Report Group’s third Option Custom Report is selected and highlighted, with the Report Filter Parameter Form open, overlapping the Menu Screen, for the User’s input.
+In the image above, the third option under the Report Group, Custom Report, is selected and highlighted.
+The Report Filter Parameter Form is open, overlapping the Menu Screen, ready for the user’s input.

 Can you add the following list of items at the end of the above table and update their ParentID field values, so that the TreeView Control display will look like the sample image given below:

-New records for Table item record related field:
+New records for the Table item record related field:

 1. Text Field.